creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-13-VisionTransformerwithDeformableAttention.md

   where $$g(a,b)=max(0,1- \vert a-b \vert )$$.

-  > Note that this sampling simply sum the four nearest location of the sampled point
+  > Note that this sampling simply sums the four nearest neighbours of the sampled point

 Finally, the output of one attention head is: